 - Coarse salt and ground pepper

-- In a food processor or blender, combine chickpeas, lemon juice, tahini, oil, cumin, and garlic, mix for 1 minute.
+- In a food processor or blender, combine the chickpeas, lemon juice, tahini, oil, cumin, and garlic.
+Mix for 1 minute.

-- Begin to thin with water adding it in slowly until you reach the thickness/consistency you like.
-Season with salt and pepper.
-Refrigerate, in an airtight container, up to 1 week.
+- Begin to thin with the water, adding it in slowly until you reach the thickness/consistency you like.
+Season with the salt and pepper to taste.
+Refrigerate in an airtight container for up to 1 week.

 Pictured: Turkey & Hummus Sandwich on a favorite bread with fruit and veggies from the MOMables menus.